AmpersandJS/ampersand-view-conventions/README.md

 };

 // It should have a `remove` method that does any tear down you may want
 // to do.
-Including ideally removing itself from it's parent (if reasonable to do so) MinimalView.prototype.remove = function () {
+Including ideally removing itself from its parent (if reasonable to do so) MinimalView.prototype.remove = function () {
     // you could do it with vanilla JS like this var parent = this.el.parentNode;